egarim/devexpress-ai-chat-samples/README.md

 ### <a name="integration"></a> Integrate AI Chat into WinForms, WPF and .NET MAUI Apps

-The Blazor Hybrid technology and the `BlazorWebView` components allows you to integrate `DxAIChat` component into WinForms, WPF, and .NET MAUI applications.
+Thanks to both Blazor Hybrid technology and the BlazorWebView component, you can integrate DevExpress AI Chat (`DxAIChat`) into your next great WinForms, WPF, and .NET MAUI application.

-Keys to implementation:
+Keys to implementation are as follows:

-* The `ISelfEncapsulationService` interface allows you to work directly with the `DxAIChat` component instance and its properties from your desktop or mobile app.
+* The `ISelfEncapsulationService` interface allows you to work directly with the `DxAIChat` component instance/properties from your desktop or mobile app.
 * Built-in `DxAIChat` wrappers initialize required Blazor Theme scripts.
 * Custom CSS classes hide the built-in input field and the Send button (see _index.htm_).